-In present work we consider a coupler composed by two mirror-symmetric staggered helical lattices separated by the gap of width $\Delta $, as shown in Fig. \ref{fig:3d-lattice}.
-Due to opposite signs of the twist of the waveguides in the lattices, two edge solitons copropagate in the same direction along the edges of the lattices, and interact with each other across the gap.
-For each lattice we use the parameters of nonlinear photonic Floquet topological insulators introduced in Refs. \cite {PhysRevLett.117.143901,PhysRevLett.117.013902}.
+In this work we consider a coupler composed of two mirror-symmetric staggered helical lattices separated by a gap of width $\Delta $, as shown in Fig. \ref{fig:3d-lattice}.
+Due to opposite signs of the twist of the waveguides in the lattices, two edge nonlinear wave packets copropagate in the same direction along the edges of the lattices, and interact with each other across the spacing.
+For each lattice we use parameters of nonlinear photonic Floquet TIs introduced in \cite {PhysRevLett.117.143901,PhysRevLett.117.013902}.
 The lattices consist of 2D square arrays of helical waveguides, \textit{staggered} so that adjacent waveguides have helix phase shifts of $\pi $ relative to each other, as shown in the right panel of Fig. \ref{fig:3d-lattice}.
 Note that, while $z$ varies within one period $Z$, each waveguide is approaching its four neighbors sequentially.
 The respective modulation of the linear refractive index in Eq. (\ref{eq:nlse}), which describes the coupler shown in Fig. \ref {fig:3d-lattice}, is adopted as

-where $n_{x}\,$\ and $n_{y}$ are numbers of shells, equal in both lattices (accordingly, total numbers of waveguiding rows and columns in each lattice slab are $n_{y,x}^{s}=2n_{y,x}$).
+where $n_{x}\,$ and $n_{y}$ are numbers of shells, equal in both lattices (accordingly, total numbers of waveguiding rows and columns in each slab are $n_{y,x}^{s}=2n_{y,x}$).
 We build the coupler starting from its center.
-Thus, we summation in Eq. (\ref{eq:lp}) includes all waveguides along the $x$ axis in the range of $\left\{ -[n_{x}/2],[+[n_{x}/2]\right\} $, where square brackets stand for the integer part of $n_{x}/2$.
-Both slabs include $n_{y}$ shells.
-Factors $ V_{0}(y-Y_{m}^{+})$ and $V_{0}(y+Y_{m}^{-})$ pertain to the top and bottom mutually symmetric slabs.
+Thus, we summation in Eq. (\ref{eq:lp}) includes all waveguides along the $x$ axis in the range of $\left\{ -[n_{x}/2],[+[n_{x}/2]\right\} $, where $[...]$ stands for the integer part.
+Both slabs include $n_{y}$ shells, factors $ V_{0}(y-Y_{m}^{+})$ and $V_{0}(y+Y_{m}^{-})$ pertaining to the top and bottom slabs.
 Further, functions introduced in Eq. (\ref{eq:lp}) are